 The lowest median disposable household income for the year 2022 (latest available figures from the ONS) for the poorer-paid sector was £14,500.
 For the wealthiest sector, it was £66,000.
 The average household income in the UK for the same period was £32,300.

-Knowing your disposable household income (“disposable” indicating the sum after direct taxes have been deducted), means you need to ask yourself:
+Knowing your disposable household income (“disposable” indicating the sum after direct taxes have been deducted), allows you to ask yourself:

 If, after answering these questions, you still wish to invest, you need to do some further research.
 You’ll find plenty of information on the financial planning page of the Moneyfarm.com website.